 If (and when) you want a distillery permit, you can apply for one from the Department of Business and Professional Regulation.
 There are several federal licenses you need to apply for as well.
 These include a basic permit (spirits production license), a federal license (ethanol fuel production license), and a distilled license.
 All the application forms and guidelines are available on the Alcohol and Tobacco Tax and Trade Bureau (TTB) website.

-Making moonshine with a license and permit is illegal in Florida.
+Making moonshine without a license and permit is illegal in Florida.
 If you’re yearning to set up a distillery, but want to stay out of trouble, it’s best to consult the Alcohol and Tobacco Tax and Trade Bureau so that you have all the paperwork in order.